Genbox/FastData/Docs/Optimizations.md

 In this case, each of the input strings have a unique length.
 So why not use their length as their hash?
 That's exactly what `KeyLengthStructure` does.
 If the programming language cache the string length, we can get constant lookup time.

+### Reduction to bitmap lookup
+If a sequence of numbers is a short range, but cannot get optimized via the range reduction above, then it might be a good fit for a bitmap instead.
+Let's say you have the numbers in range 10-100 and 300-900.
+Range reduction only works if the numbers are consecutive (until I add support for multi-ranges), and there are too many numbers to use conditionals efficiently, so instead we use a bitmap.

 ## Early exits
 An early exit is a lightweight check we can perform before the actual lookup to speed up the process.
 They have to be **really** fast, otherwise they will add unwanted overhead to each call.